5-year-old Liam Conejo Ramos and father return to Minnesota from Texas detention facility

 Five-year-old Liam Conejo Ramos and his father, who were detained by immigration officers in Minnesota and held at an ICE facility in Texas, have been released following a judge’s order.
 They have returned to Minnesota, according to Texas Rep. Joaquin Castro.

-The two were detained in a Minneapolis suburb on Jan.
+The boy and his dad, Adrian Conejo Arias, who is originally from Ecuador, were detained in a Minneapolis suburb on Jan.
 20. They were taken to a detention facility in Dilley, Texas.

 Katherine Schneider, a spokesperson for the Democratic congressman, confirmed the two had arrived home.
 She said Castro picked them up from Dilley on Saturday night and escorted them home on Sunday to Minnesota.

-The Associated Press emailed the Department of Homeland Security for comment on the father and son’s release.
+The Associated Press e-mailed the U.S. Department of Homeland Security for comment on the father and son’s release.
 There was no immediate response.

 Images of the young boy wearing a bunny hat and Spider-Man backpack and surrounded by immigration officers drew outrage about the Trump administration’s crackdown in Minneapolis.